 All of the nominees are currently directors of the Company.
-All the nominees were previously elected to the Board of Directors by the Company's stockholders.
+Other than Dr. Baynes and Messrs.
+Orwin and Squarer, all the nominees were previously elected to the Board of Directors by the Company's stockholders.

-Stephen Aselage has served as a director of the Company since December 2012, and as President and Chief Executive Officer of the Company since November 2014.
-Previously, Mr. Aselage was a director of Retrophin, Inc. since October 2012.
+Stephen Aselage has served as a director of the Company since October 2012, and as President and Chief Executive Officer of the Company since November 2014.
+Mr. Aselage served as President and Chief Operations Officer of the Company from May 2014 and then as Interim Chief Executive Officer until November 2014.
 Prior to joining Retrophin, Mr. Aselage served as the Executive Vice President and Chief Business Officer at BioMarin, a biotechnology company, from December 2009 through September 2012 and from July 2005 to December 2009, Mr. Aselage served as BioMarin's Senior Vice President of Global Commercial Development.
 From February 2004 to June 2005, Mr. Aselage served as Executive Vice President of Global Commercial Operations at Cell Therapeutics, a biotechnology company focused on cancer therapeutics.
-From September 2003 to January 2004, Mr. Aselage served as Senior Vice President of North American Sales and Marketing for the Transplant Division of Genzyme Corporation, a biotechnology company, following Genzyme's acquisition of Sangstat Medical Corporation where he had worked since February 1999.
+From September 2003 to January 2004, Mr. Aselage worked briefly for Genzyme Corporation, a biotechnology company, assisting in the transition following Genzyme's acquisition of Sangstat Medical Corporation where he had worked since February 1999.
 While at Sangstat, Mr. Aselage restructured the company's sales, marketing and medical affairs groups.
-From 1996 through 1999, Mr. Aselage served as Director of Sales and Marketing at Advanced Tissue Sciences, a biotechnology company.
+From 1996 through 1999.

+Mr. Aselage served as Director of Sales and Marketing at Advanced Tissue Sciences, a biotechnology company.
 Earlier in his career, Mr. Aselage held a variety of sales and sales management positions at biotechnology and pharmaceutical companies including Rhone-Poulenc Rorer Pharmaceuticals (now Sanofi-Aventis), Genentech, Inc., and Bristol Laboratories, a biopharmaceutical company.
 Mr. Aselage is on the Board of Directors of ACER Therapeutics Inc. and Patara Pharma, Inc. Mr. Aselage holds a B.S. in biology from the University of Notre Dame.